 Health and social care election tracker

-How did health and social care issues shape the political landscape in the run-up to the 2015 UK general election?
+How are health and care issues shaping the political landscape as we head towards the 2017 general election?

 Caroline Lucas, co-leader of the Green Party, promises free prescription medicines for people of all ages.
 The Party estimates the move would cost around £550 million a year, which it says would be offset by savings from halting the NHS’s internal market.

 In England, people aged 17 to 59 currently pay £8.60 per prescription item.
 Exemptions, eg for hospital inpatients, people with long-term conditions and those in full-time education, mean only a relatively small proportion of items are paid for.
 In 2015, 89.7 per cent of items were dispensed for free.

 Green Party manifesto pledges to scrap all charges for NHS services

 The Greens launch their manifesto with a commitment to making all health and dental services free at the point of use.